chenwangqian-dr/3DRadioMap_Dataset/README.md

 # 3DRadioMap_Dataset
 ## A 3D air-to-ground radio map dataset

 This dataset is generated using a commercial ray tracing (RT) software, _Remcom Wireless Insite_ (WI), with a maximum of 6 reflections and 3 diffractions.
 Simulation environment is based on an urban area of Nanjing Road in Shanghai, China.
 The region of interest is a square area of side 650 meters and the aerial transmitters (TXs) are randomly distributed with altitudes ranging from 50 to 200 meters.
 The heights of the ground receivers (RXs) are fixed at 2 meters.
+An isotropic antenna is utilized in the simulation.
 The waveform is chosen as sinusoidal signal at 5.9 GHz with 10MHz bandwidth and there is 3 dB noise to the receivers.

 ## Document：
 **Shanghai_Dproj**: The simulation project of WI.